 The Pharm.D./Ph.D. program is available to students who have already been admitted to and are enrolled in the Pharm.D. program, but only a few select Pharm.D. students will be able to meet the rigors and demands of this program.

 Unlike the Pharm.D. component, which has a fixed curriculum, the Ph.D. is a research degree, and so it is impossible to put a firm timetable on the duration of the program.
 Traditional Ph.D. students typically require five years to complete their degree.
 However, the efficiencies built into the Pharm.D./Ph.D. program should shorten the time required to complete the Ph.D. degree.
 We estimate that students will be able to complete their Ph.D. degree within three years after the Pharm.D. degree.

 Outline of the Pharm.D./Ph.D.
 Program

 Enrollment in the program is restricted to currently enrolled Pharm.D. students.
 The enrollment process consists of two phases.

 Phase II begins when a student is accepted to the Pharm.D./Ph.D. program.
-Phase II students will be guaranteed admission to the Graduate School through the University’s Graduate Select Admission Program.
+Phase II students will be able to apply to the Graduate School through the University’s Graduate Select Admission Program.
 During Phase II, students will continue the Pharm.D. curriculum while also carrying out research and taking additional course work geared towards the Ph.D. degree.
 During the fourth professional year, Phase II students will continue their research during three research rotations.
 Upon graduation with the Pharm.D. degree, these students will be officially enrolled as Ph.D. students.
 It is expected that these students will take their Ph.D. candidacy exams within 9-12 months of completing their Pharm.D. degree.
 After entering candidacy, students will complete their Ph.D. research and defend their dissertation to obtain a Ph.D. degree.